 My teaching method is based on Rancière and Freire.
 Education is far more than just conveying knowledge from teacher to student.
 Conversely, it’s about motivating students to become self-reliant learners.
 According to Freire, “What the instructor does in teaching is to make it possible for the students to become themselves” (Horton and Frère, 1990, p.181), and Rancière (1981, p.
 15), “one may teach what one doesn’t know if the student is emancipated, that is to say, if he is forced to use his own intelligence.”

 I mentor students in the Honours Programme and I am involved in the Graduation Studio ‘Planning Complex Cities‘ and more specifically in the sub-studio ‘Planning as Critical Engaged Practice‘.
 I mentor graduation students that work on topics that are closely related to my interests, such as just transitions, inclusive planning, spatial justice, critical spatial practice and citizen’s engagement.
-Examples: Rescaling Climate Induced Migration, (more soon).
+Examples: Rescaling Climate Induced Migration, City-regions for Cultural Nomads, Geographies of Conflict, Loiter City: Spatial Strategies to redefine a woman’s place in a public realm and Reclaiming (Semi)Public Space.
 I teach in the R and D Studio: Spatial Strategies for the Global Metropolis and in the course on Social Inequality in the City, Diversity and Design.